-28 "But where are your gods
+- 28 "But where are your gods

-Which you made for yourself?
+that you made for yourself?

-Let them arise, if they can save you
+Let them arise, if they can save you,

-In the time of your trouble;
+in your time of trouble;

-For according to the number of your cities
+for as many as your cities

-Are your gods, O Judah.
+are your gods, O Judah.

-"Why do you contend with Me?

-You have all transgressed against Me," declares the LORD.
+- You have all transgressed against me,

-30 "In vain I have struck your sons;
+declares the LORD. - 30 "In vain have I struck your children; they took no correction;

-They accepted no chastening.

-Your sword has devoured your prophets
+your own sword devoured your prophets like a ravening lion.

-Like a destroying lion.

-31 "O generation, heed the word of the LORD.

-Have I been a wilderness to Israel,

-Or a land of thick darkness?

-Why do My people say, 'We are free to roam;

-We will no longer come to You'?

-32 "Can a virgin forget her ornaments,

-Or a bride her attire?

-Yet My people have forgotten Me

-Days without number.

-33 "How well you prepare your way

-To seek love!

-Therefore even the wicked women

-You have taught your ways.

-34 "Also on your skirts is found

-The lifeblood of the innocent poor;

-You did not find them breaking in.
+- "And you, O generation, behold the word of the LORD.Have I been a wilderness to Israel,or a land of thick darkness?Why then do my people say, 'We are free,we will come no more to you'? - "Can a virgin forget her ornaments, or a bride her attire?Yet my people have forgotten me days without number. - 33 "How well you direct your course to seek love!So that even to wicked women you have taught your ways. - 34 "Also on your skirts is found the lifeblood of the guiltless poor; you did not find them breaking in.

-But in spite of all these things,
+Yet in spite of all these things

-Yet you said, 'I am innocent:
+- you say, 'I am innocent;

-Surely His anger is turned away from me.'
+surely his anger has turned from me.'

-Behold, I will enter into judgment with you
+Behold, I will bring you to judgment

-Because you say, 'I have not sinned.'
+for saying, 'I have not sinned.'

-36 "Why do you go around so much

-Changing your way?

-willy de you go diround so me

-Also, you will be put to shame by Egypt

-As you were put to shame by Assyria.
+- 36 "How much you go about, changing your way!You shall be put to shame by Egypt as you were put to shame by Assyria.

-37 "From this place also you will go out
+- 37 "From it too you will come away

-With your hands on your head;
+with your hands on your head,

-For the LORD has rejected those in whom you trust,
+for the LORD has rejected those in whom you trust,

-And you will not prosper with them."
+and you will not prosper by them.